DarkRTA/rb3/CONTRIBUTING.md

 ## Further questions

-If you have any further questions, feel free to join the [MiloHax Discord](https://discord.gg/xrba4CjdNC), as well as the [DOL Decomp Discord](https://discord.gg/hKx3FJJgrV).
-Both servers have incredibly talented people who are more than willing to help you with whatever you need.
+If you have any further questions, feel free to join the [GC/Wii Decompilation Discord](https://discord.gg/hKx3FJJgrV).